Origogi/mobile-declarative-pokedex-app/README.md

 </a>
 </div>

-# Mobile Declarative Pokedex app
+# Pokedex App By Declarative UI Pattern

 ## Overview